pymc-devs/video-timestamps/videos-list/28-evdoxia.md

 08:03 A scenario in logistics: choosing the right truck driver using IPME 14:26 Who would benefit from IPME?
-15:22 Standardizing the output of the probabilistic programming language (PPL) 17:26 Model definition in PyMC3
+15:22 Standardizing the output of the probabilistic programming language (PPL) 17:26 Model definition in PyMC
 18:11 Inference & standardization of output
 18:51 Takeaway
 19:15 PPLs interface requirements for interactive visualizations